mlange-42/git-igitt/README.md

 **Get help**

-To view key bindings and help in the application, simply press `H` or `F1`.
+To view key bindings and help in the application, press `H` or `F1`.

 For the full CLI help describing all options, use: